 60 seconds review

-Noblechairs has carved a niche with its extensive gaming range, but it is also embracing, as a logical next step, the broader world of office chairs with the Legend series.
+Noblechairs has carved a niche with its extensive gaming range, but it is also embracing the creation of some of the best office chairs with its Legend series.
 The Legend TX fits neatly in this hybrid world, and overall, for its price, the chair's build and packaging are almost beyond reproach bar a couple of minor annoyances.
 It would have been nice if they had used a single bolt type and improved upon the provided tool.
 The top armrests look and feel particularly comfortable and solid, as do the base and wheels.
 The chair's shape is inspired by luxury car seats, according to the vendor, and it does ooze quality.
 While everyone’s morphology is different, the Legend TX is a definite improvement on your average office chair.

 Pricing and availability